lixiaoyun0239/lixiaoyun0239.github.io/_pages/cv.md

 {% include base_path %}

 My name is Xiaoyun Li.
-I'm a research scientist at Baidu Research Institute, developing algorithms and theory for big data and machine learning.
-Before joining Baidu, I received my Ph.D in statistics from Rutgers University.
+I'm a machine learning scientist at LinkedIn, developing algorithms and theory for big data and machine learning.
+Before joining Linkedin, I was a research scientist at Baidu Research.

 Education
 ======